tripjs/trip/README.md

 - functions that return streams
 - functions that explicitly accept a `done` callback as a second argument (for compatibility with old APIs)

-When you run a series of tasks (`> trip task1 task2`), trip waits for each task to finish before starting the next.
+When you run multiple tasks from one command (`> trip task1 task2`), trip waits for each task to finish before starting the next.

----

 ## License